Welcome to

 Assignments & Grading

-Final Group Project
+Final Project

-Grading will be based upon a final group project.
+Grading will be based upon a final project.
 All students will do a final project that distills a QLT paper into a guided tutorial-style problem that their peers could complete by that point in the course, highlighting open questions left by the paper.
 More details forthcoming!

 Classroom Climate & Inclusivity